-- Computer Use The district is committed to facilitating the use of computer technology and wide access to the Internet and computer resources for the benefit of students, staff and communities.
-The use of district technology, including the Internet connection, is considered a privilege, not a right.
+- ❖ Computer Use The district is committed to facilitating the use of computer technology and wide access to the internet and computer resources for the benefit of students, staff and communities.
+The use of district technology, including the internet, is considered a privilege, not a right.
 All use of district technology must be in support of the mission and educational goals of the district.
-All users are expected to sign, return and adhere to the district's Computer Acceptable Use Agreement. - Fieldtrips Fieldtrip permissions will be granted with a parent/guardian permission slip provided by the school for each field trip. - Lost and Found Many articles of good clothing turn up in the lost and found, only to go unclaimed.
-To prevent this problem from happening, please make an effort to mark your child's clothing with his or her name and check the lost and found frequently. - Birthday Treats During the course of the school year, students will often celebrate their birthday by bringing a treat.
+All users are expected to sign, return and adhere to the district's Computer Acceptable Use Agreement. - Fieldtrips As part of the Household Verification completion process, field trip permissions are granted by checking YES under Release Agreements.
+Teachers may also provide field trip information and a parent/guardian permission slip for each field trip.

+- Lost and Found Many articles of good clothing turn up in the lost and found, only to go unclaimed.
+To prevent this problem from happening, please make an effort to mark your child's clothing with his or her name and check the lost and found frequently.
+Any lost and found items that are not claimed may be donated to the school or an outside organization. - ❖ Birthday Treats During the course of the school year, students will often celebrate their birthday by bringing a treat.
 Treats are not expected.
 If your child wishes to bring a treat, please contact the child's classroom teacher to have the accurate number of children in the classroom.
-Healthy treats are encouraged. - Invitation to Parties If a private party is being planned outside of school, please distribute invitations outside of school so that those children not receiving an invitation do not feel excluded. - Candy, Gum, and Soda Candy or gum chewing is not allowed at school except in special situations.
-These items may only be consumed as special treats at room parties and candy may be eaten in the lunchroom as part of a child's cold lunch.
-We encourage parents to not send soda to school with their children.
+Healthy treats are encouraged. - Invitation to Parties If a private party is being planned outside of school, please distribute invitations outside of school so that those children not receiving an invitation do not feel excluded. - Candy, Gum, Soda and Caffeinated Beverages Candy, gum, soda, and caffeinated beverages are not allowed at school except in special situations.
+These items may only be consumed as special treats at room parties or based on permission from staff.
+Additionally, candy may be eaten in the lunchroom as part of a child's cold lunch.
 Juice and/or milk are recommended as a healthy choice for children. - School Pictures A private studio will take individual student pictures.
 Picture day is listed in the calendar of events.
 This program is offered as a convenience to parents.
-You are not obligated to purchase any. - Supplies Many of the basic school supplies and materials are provided by the school.
-Each grade level has a prepared list of required supplies specific to that particular grade. - Homework Parents are encouraged to establish a quiet study time at home each evening for reading and/or homework purposes.
-Parents should contact their child's teacher or building principal regarding concerns about homework to receive clarification.
-3rd-6th grade homework policy is available in the office.

-Excuses from Physical Education - A child unable to take part in physical education class should have a note from his/her parent.
+You are not obligated to purchase any. - Supplies - Many of the basic school supplies and materials are provided by the school.
+Each grade level has a prepared list of required supplies specific to that particular grade. - ♦ Homework Parents are encouraged to establish a quiet study time at home each evening for reading and/or homework purposes.
+Parents should contact their child's teacher or building principal regarding concerns about homework to receive clarification. - ➤ We ask each student to read 10 minutes a day.
+This reading can be independent, a student reading aloud to someone, or a student being read to.
+There is a lot of research that supports reading aloud to your child, even at the upper elementary levels.
+It builds comprehension and vocabulary and also enhances the reading strategies! - > If not mastered yet, practice basic math facts. (subtraction, addition, multiplication, division) - > Any work not completed during the school day will need to be finished at home by expected due dates.
+If students do not finish assignments in class, it will be then expected to be finished as homework. - Occasional projects may require time at home to complete by expected due dates. - Excuses from Physical Education A child unable to take part in physical education class should have a note from his/her parent.
 If your child must remain out of physical education for one week or more, a written statement from a doctor is required.